 What makes these brownies paleo?

-So to make a paleo brownie, there cannot be any regular flour that comes from a grain, so no oat flour, no white flour, no spelt flour.
-It basically has to be a gluten-free flour, and typically one that is lower in carbs.
+In order to make a paleo brownie, there cannot be any regular flour that comes from a grain, so no oat flour, no white flour, and no spelt flour.
+It has to be a gluten-free flour, typically one that is lower in carbs.

-To keep them gluten-free and low carb, the only flour that is used is almond flour.
-So that handles the flour aspect, but we also need to use a paleo certified sweetener, such as coconut sugar, maple syrup, or honey.
+To keep them gluten-free and low-carb, almond flour is the only flour used.
+So that handles the flour aspect, but we also need to use a paleo-certified sweetener, such as coconut sugar, maple syrup, or honey.

-So in order to keep them refined sugar free, the only sugar were going to use here is maple syrup.
+So in order to keep them refined sugar-free, the only sugar I used was maple syrup.

 Are these zucchini brownies healthy for you?